 Look out for them so that they aren’t left out

-Alcohol often plays a huge part in a lot of events.
-If you are at an event with your friend who has given up drinking try to be aware of them and make sure that they aren’t being left out.
+Alcohol often plays a huge role in social events.
+If you are at an event with your friend who has given up drinking, try to be aware of them and make sure that they aren’t being left out.
 Get them a soft drink or alcohol free beer if you’re getting a round of drinks or check in and see if they are having a good time.
 If they experience social anxiety they might find it difficult to socialise without drinking.
 Knowing that you are there for them might really help.

 Do things that don’t involve alcohol with them